In this guide, you will learn how to soundproof a door with household items.

 Another household item you could use to minimize the noise coming through your door is a curtain.

-Curtains are cheap and also easy to use.
+Curtains are cheap soundproofing materials and also easy to use.

 The softness and thickness of the curtains make it hard for sound frequencies to pass through.